sophgo/sophon-stream/docs/Sophon_Stream_User_Guide_EN.md

 ### 2.2 sophon-stream Software Stack

 sophon-stream is designed based on SophonSDK.
-SophonSDK is a deep learning SDK customized by Sophgo Technologies for its self-developed AI chips.
+SophonSDK is a deep learning SDK customized by Sophgo Technologies for its self-developed Deep Learning chips.
 It encompasses capabilities required for neural network inference, such as model optimization and efficient runtime support, providing an easy-to-use and efficient end-to-end solution for deep learning application development and deployment.

 ![stream_and_sdk](./pics/stream_sdk.png)